mpal9000/jsig/README.md

  - value literals like strings and numbers
  - `Void` type is implemented as alias for `void`.
  - Support for javascript style comments like `//` and `/**/`
+ - interface with methods.
+Methods on interfaces are implemented as functions on the object itself.
+We also infer the this type of the method correctly.

 ### Not implemented